drj11/sixtyforth/note/multiplication.md

 Note that I has to invent `u/mod`;
 it's `: u/mod 0 swap um/mod ;`.

+The first division leaves `L Mrem` on the stack.
+In long division,
-the first division conveniently leaves `L Mrem` on the stack, which is the double cell dividend that enters the next round of long division.
+the remainder of one division forms the most significant part of the dividend that enters the next round of long division.
+`L Mrem` is, conveniently,
+the 2 cells that make up the double cell dividend.

 ## SixtyForth